raulcf/raulcf.github.io/log.md

+- Aug'24.
+Presenting 1 research paper at VLDB
+- Jun'24.
+Presenting 3 research papers, 2 demo papers, and 1 tutorial at SIGMOD
+in Santiago de Chile
+- Jun'24.
+Participated on a day event at a Gartner Research Board meeting discussing data sharing, data escrows, and LLMs.
 - May'24.
 TDSC.
 The Data Science Conference.
 Gave a talk on "data ecology" and "data escrows" at <a href="https://www.thedatascienceconference.com/agenda">The Data Science Conference (TDSC)</a>.
 - Apr'24.
 Workshop organized with Neubauer Collegium and DSI on "Data Ecology" - <a